JKirchartz/jkirchartz.github.com/_posts/2022-12-09-faster-blogging-with-chatgpt.md

 it's been 5-10 years out for a long time, but this time is different, everyone promises.

+Check out some better auto-generated content here at [learngpt.com](https://www.learngpt.com/) and some worse, but more creative, auto-generated content in [My NaNoGenMo Entries](https://jkirchartz.com/NaNoGenMo/)

 [^1]: End Of Content
 [^2]: Situation Normal: All F***ed Up